-Shin splints is a common complaint, especially among participants of running sports.
-The term 'shin splints' is colloquially used to describe shin pain along the inside or front edges of the shin.
-Shin splints are the most common cause of painful shins.
+Shin splints are a common complaint, especially among participants of running sports.
+The term ‘shin splints’ is colloquially used to describe shin pain along the shin’s inside or front edges.
+Shin splints are the most common cause of painful shin bones.

 There are two regions where you can suffer shin splints:

 Anterior shin splints are located on the front (or anterior) part of the shinbone and involve the tibialis anterior muscle.
 The tibialis anterior lifts and lowers your foot.
 It lifts your foot during the swing phase of a stride.
 Then, it slowly lowers your foot to prepare your foot for the support phase.